Omnis Technical Note TNJC0003July 2013

 The $hasheader property specifies whether or not the grid has a main header, while $headertext specifies the text for the header.
 You can make the headings bold by setting $::boldheader.
 The $columnnames property lets you specify the heading text for each column in the grid, which do not have to be the same names as the column names in your data list variable.
 The column names are specified as a comma separated list of names.
 You can set up the widths of the columns by specifying a comma separated list of integer values in $::columnwidths.

 The end user can enter data into the cells of the grid if $enterable is enabled, and the grid can grow by adding more lines to accommodate more data if $extendable is enabled.
 The height of the rows in a data grid adjusts to fit the data automatically, unless you specify a height in pixels in $::rowheight.

-The Webshop sample app, available in the Welcome window, uses a Data Grid to display a list of products that have been ordered in the main product catalog.
-To try the app, download a trial copy of Omnis Studio 6.x, click on the New Users button in the main Omnis toolbar, click on the ‘Explore Applet Libraries’ button, and open the ‘Webshop’ app: the library will be opened in the Studio Browser.
-Open the jsShop remote form and take a look at the data grid control which is called ‘orderGrid’ and is seen here in design mode:
+The Webshop sample app, available in the Hub in the Studio Browser under the Applets option (in the Welcome window in older versions), uses a Data Grid to display a list of products that have been ordered in the main product catalog.
+In the library, open the jsShop remote form and take a look at the data grid control which is called ‘orderGrid’ and is seen here in design mode:

 Click on the data grid and examine its properties in the Property Manager (press F6/Cmnd-6).
 You can click on each column (outline is red) and examine its properties under the Column tab.
 The $dataname of the data grid is set to iOrderList which is defined from a table class T_qOrders which is linked to a query class qOrders (the data classes are in the ‘database_layer’ folder in the library).
 When the jsShop form is opened, the $construct method behind the data grid defines the list from the table class.